 The church is looking for volunteers to man the church from 2.30-5.30pm on Sunday afternoons and Bank Holidays from May to September.
 It is a very pleasant afternoon in lovely surroundings and support is provided.
-Please pop along to one of the open afternoons and speak to the volunteers on site or call Joan Bolton King on 01296 668806.
+Please pop along to one of the open afternoons and speak to the volunteers on site.

 The church committee would also love to hear from you if you could help organise and volunteer at the Annual Festival of Art and Flowers.
 This treasured tradition is in danger of coming to a close if more support cannot be found to help with the event in future years.
-Please do call Jean Bolton King on the above telephone number.